 Trek the Darjeeling Observatory Hill & Mahakal Temple

-Darjeeling hosts a multitude of lookouts opening to the north east Himalayas.
+Darjeeling hosts a multitude of lookouts opening to the northeast Himalayas.
 The Darjeeling Observatory hill is a scenic location to enjoy the blissful views of the valleys.
 It is a short trek from the town.
-Get away for few hours, to enjoy the serene views and ambiance.
+Get away for a few hours, to enjoy the serene views and ambiance.

 A thrilling ride on Darjeeling Ropeway